See what questions

 Prompt diagnosis and treatment of diabetic ketoacidosis are key to minimizing the progression of the condition into diabetic coma and death.
 Treatment is quickly begun in the emergency room and often continued in the intensive care setting.
 The goal of treatment is to normalize blood glucose levels and ensure good rehydration.
 For more details on treatment, refer to treatment of diabetic ketoacidosis....more »

 Because the symptoms of diabetic ketoacidosis often develop slowly, it is possible that a diagnosis can be delayed.
 In addition, early symptoms may be mild and initially attributed other conditions.
 For example, a dry mouth and increased thirst could be assumed to be due to hot weather.
-Fatigue, weakness, and nausea and vomiting may be assumed to be related to a bout of gastroenteritis ...more misdiagnosis »
+Fatigue, weakness, and nausea and vomiting may be assumed to be related to a ...more misdiagnosis »

 The following medical conditions are some of the possible